35 Restaurant Marketing Ideas: How To Stand Out In Your Community

 Begin Social Media Marketing & Engagement

-15. Participate On Social Media
+14. Participate On Social Media Like The Yard Milkshake Bar

 Create an active social media presence as a part of your marketing efforts.
 Use platforms like TikTok, Twitter, Instagram, Facebook, and Pinterest to build an online presence.